Beijing's crackdown in Xinjiang has separated thousands of children from their parents, new report claims. CNN found two of them - KESQ

 The last time that Mamutjan said his family were all together — him, his wife and their two children — was in Malaysia in 2015.

-Back then, Mamutjan said he was studying for his doctorate degree in Islamic studies, with a full scholarship, while his wife, Muherrem was learning English.
+Back then, Mamutjan said he was studying for his doctorate degree in Muslim World Studies, with a full scholarship, while his wife, Muherrem was learning English.
 He said his daughter Muhlise was in kindergarten and “very active,” always running around everywhere, playing in parks and on the university campus.
 His son was only six months old.

 “We were quite happy.
 We had no major troubles in life,” he said.